How To Install Your TruTex Footing

 5. Blending the fibers

-At the recommended 3″ sand depth, blend the fibers into the upper 2″-2.5″ of the sand ensuring that the tiller does not touch your arena base whatsoever.
+Blend the fibers into the upper 2″-2.5″ of the sand ensuring that the tiller does not touch your arena base whatsoever.

 It will take several passes with the tiller before the fibers are blended sufficiently.

 If you find that the fibers are not bonding with the sand enough and are staying up on the surface it is most likely that they are too dry.
-Add more water and then continue with the tilling process.
+Add more water and then continue with the blending process.

 6. Dragging the arena